-Your future customers need what you offer, but is your digital marketing strategy helping them discover you?
-Building some simple habits and sticking to them will boost your website's discoverability over time.
-If you persist, your business website can become a go-to destination for your prospective customers.
+Your potential customers are seeking the solutions you offer, but is your digital marketing strategy helping them find you?
+By developing and maintaining simple habits, you can significantly enhance your website’s discoverability.
+With persistence, your business website can transform into a go-to destination for prospective customers.

 Your marketing goal is to call prospective customers to action and make a sale.
 But they follow you on social media to learn, grow, and get value from your expertise.
 These competing interests may cause you to go to extremes.
 Either you may be generous to a fault and never ask for a sale.
 Or, you may constantly hound your followers to take action.
 Neither extreme will produce a healthy return on investment.